 The Hemingway App gives you an alternative word or phrase.
 For instance, in place of “utilize,” you can substitute “use.”

 Adverbs: An adverb modifies a verb, adjective, or another adverb.
-Too many adverbs in your writing make your content weak, and people will be lost while reading it.
+Too many adverbs in your writing make your content and blog posts weak, and people will be lost while reading them.
 Avoid words such as hopefully, intentionally, obviously, etc. If you can, remove adverbs from your writing altogether.

 Passive voice: The editor also highlights phrases or sentences written in passive voice.
 Passive voice has some negative effects for writers.
 For example, it increases wordiness and removes the active voice of a narrative.
 If you have to write in passive voice, don’t overdo it.
 Aim for two or fewer instances.